nicholas-fedor/watchtower/docs/advanced-features/linked-containers/index.md

 - Existing Docker links
 - `network_mode: service:container` configurations

+!!!
+Note "Docker Compose Considerations"
+    When using Docker Compose, Watchtower leverages `depends_on` declarations for dependency detection.
+Dependencies are resolved using service names, not container names.
+Ensure your `depends_on` references service names correctly.

+!!!
+Warning "Rolling restart is currently not supported when used in combination with linked-containers."
+    This limitation exists because linked-containers require coordinated updates across dependency chains, which conflicts with the incremental nature of rolling restarts.

 ### Explicit Dependencies

 For cases where automatic detection is insufficient, use the Watchtower depends-on label: